kura-okubo/SeisMonitoring_Paper/README.md

 # SeisMonitoring Paper

-This repository contains the examples for the use of SeisMonitoring.jl.
+This repository contains
+1. the examples for the use of SeisMonitoring.jl to perform the processing of ambient seismic noise.
+2. scripts to post-process the data and to plot the figures.

 ## Case study

-We perform following case study to investigate the effect of each process on the dv/v time history.
+We performed the following case study to investigate the effect of each process flow on the dv/v time history using [TACC FRONTERA](https://frontera-portal.tacc.utexas.edu).

 | id |remove eq|normalization |method| reference period |
 |---|---|---|---|---|